Arthur1Timmermans/portofolio/README.md

 Further more, this main directory contains:
 - a git ignore file
-- all used RMD files for my bookdown project
+- all used RMD files to render my bookdown project
 - a bibliography.bib file to create a bibliography
 - an index.rmd file which creates the yamal header and thus, set the settings for my bookdown project
 - a r project file